 The UK has so much to offer, and a cruise around the British Isles can be a great way to visit many different places within a short space of time.
 Liverpool, Belfast and Edinburgh are popular ports of call.

-It's often the smaller ships that sail around the UK, and our Cruise Concierge team are on hand to advise you of the available itineraries for your cruise, as well as which cruise line will suit you best.
+It is often the smaller ships that sail around the UK, and our Cruise Concierge team is on-hand to advise you of the available itineraries for your cruise, as well as which cruise line will suit you best.
 Just give us a call for a friendly chat.

 The Scottish capital is best known for the impressive castle that dominates the city skyline, but it is a city absolutely packed with interesting museums and historic sites, and Princes Street is a hub of fantastic shopping with a mix of chain and unique smaller shops.
 Edinburgh plays up to its tourist visitors with every side street populated with gift and souvenir stores.
 Dig through the stereotypical slogan t-shirts and tartan hats and you’ll find some absolute gems.

 A lot of Belfast’s heritage relates to The Troubles, which have long since ended but have left notable scars around the city.
-It’s fascinating to learn more about this period now that it is one of the most peaceful cities in the UK, or alternatively you can travel along the Antrim Coast to see the majestic Giant’s Causeway.
+It is fascinating to learn more about this period now that it is one of the most peaceful cities in the UK, or alternatively, you can travel along the Antrim Coast to see the majestic Giant’s Causeway.

 Service – Our dedicated Cruise Concierge team will guide you through every step of the booking process, helping to plan your perfect cruise holiday.